johndpope/KZPMusicNotation/README.md

 Optionally, you can also do the following:

-- Assign the controller as delegate to receive `notationViewFailedToProcess` and `notationViewHasNewContentSize` callbacks
+- Assign the controller as delegate to receive `notationViewFailedToProcess` and `notationViewHasNewContentSize:` callbacks
 - Set the music notation view to automatically resize using the `shouldAutomaticallyResize` property.
 This is useful if the result is being displayed in a popover, for example.
 - Specify the maximum size for the notation view using the `maximumSize` property.
 This does not restrict the size of the  web view's canvas, which will become scrollable if larger than `maximumSize`.